The FDA has granted a breakthrough therapy designation to LOXO-292 for the treatment of patients with advanced RET

 Responses to LOXO-292 were seen across RET

 fusion partners for patients with NSCLC.
 In those with the most common partner, KIF5B (n = 16), the ORR was 81%.
 In those with non-KIF5B partners, the ORR was 82%.
-Additionally, responses were observed regardless of the starting dose and prior therapy.
+Responses were observed regardless of the starting dose and prior treatment.